ankit-shibusam/Medfuse-baseline/README.md

 Please specify the ehr_data_dir and cxr_data_dir directories paths before running the scripts.

+Run cxr_load.py to download CXR data.
+Download the entire CHR dataset from the above links

 We preprocess the cxr images and resize them to a relatively smaller dimension.
 Please run following to resize the images